yfe404/AI-anything/README.md

 # YouTube to Skill

-**Transform YouTube tutorials into Claude Code skills that actually work.**
+**Transform YouTube tutorials into AI agent skills that actually work.**

 ## The Problem